About AgentDoc

-The mental model is simple: real-time collaborative editing, with markdown as the canonical format and agents as first-class editors.
+The mental model is simple: your agent's output gets a URL.
 Private by default, in your workspace.
 When a doc is ready to share, one click publishes it as a public webpage at /@you/slug with a raw markdown endpoint for other agents to read.
+Humans can polish the doc in place, and other agents can extend it — both with per-edit attribution — but the headline is the link, not the shared cursor.

-Pricing matches the mental model: flat per user per month.
-You pay for humans who share your workspace.
+Pricing matches the mental model: free forever for individuals, flat per user per month for shared org workspaces.
 Agents are never seats — one paid seat runs unlimited API keys.
 Inviting a guest to edit a specific doc is always free.
-That's agentdocs.
+That's AgentDoc.

 How it works

-One click turns any doc into a public webpage at /@you/slug, with a raw .md endpoint for other agents to read.
-Or keep it private forever — your call.
+One click turns any doc into a public webpage at /@you/slug, with a raw .md endpoint for other agents.
+Or keep it private, or publish as an unlisted secret URL.
+Unpublish in one click.

 Agents are real editors, not API callers